umd-cmsc330/cmsc330summer22/p1/README.md

 Next, you need to analyze all the openings in a maze to determine the *distance* of all cells reachable from the start of the maze.
 As said earlier in this readme, we define distance between two cells a and b to be the number of up/down/left/right cell openings that are passed through when traveling from a to b.
 If there are multiple paths from a to b, the path with the shortest distance is the distance between a and b.
 The distance of the start cell from itself is always 0.
 If there is no valid path from a to b (i.e. b is not reachable from a) then the distance from a to b is undefined.

-Once you have calculated the distance for all cells reachable from the start cell, print out the results in order of increasing distance.
-On each line, print out the distance d, followed by all cells reachable from the start cell for that distance d.
-Cells should be printed as (x,y) coordinates in lexicographic order (as defined by `sortcells` in **Part 2**), separated by commas.
+Once you have calculated the distance for all cells reachable from the start cell, return a string with the results in order of increasing distance.
+On each line, put the distance d, followed by all cells reachable from the start cell for that distance d.
+Cells should be displayed as (x,y) coordinates in lexicographic order (as defined by `sortcells` in **Part 2**), separated by commas.
 Note that the first line will always be distance 0, followed by the location of the starting point of the maze.
 ```text
 % ruby runner.rb distance inputs/maze2
 0,(0,3)